 Texas Public Information Act

 Your records can be requested through the Texas Public Information Act.
 Access to certain records is restricted.
-Open records requests should be filed with the Open Records section of the Office of the Vice President and Chief Financial Officer.
+Open records requests should be filed with the Open Records section of the Office of the Vice President for Legal Affairs.

 Verification of Employment